ImportantCallFromMicrosoft/Nim-python/README.md

 python -m train_agent.py
 ```

 This creates a `agent.json` file in the root folder.
 This file contains the trained agents weights for the individual actions.
-The agent is trained for 1000000 episodes
+The agent is trained for 100.000 episodes
-which should last ~5 minutes on a modern CPU.
+which should last less than a minuta on a modern CPU.
 The file is quite large (~100MB) because it contains the weights for all possible states, therefore I did not include it in the repository.

 ### Playing